uzh-dqbm-cmi/lab-website/content/authors/matteoberchier/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested monitoring / preventing diseases through the use of smart sensors and machine learning.
+bio: I am interested in monitoring / preventing diseases through the use of smart sensors and machine learning.

 interests:
 - Human Disease Monitoring